BiankGG/CarWash-Shop/README.md

         DELETE/washes/:id --- Delete by ID 🗸

     REVIEWS
-        POST/Reviews/:id ----- Create a review for a wash GET/Reviews/wash/:wash_id ---- Get all reviews associated with a specific wash PUT/Reviews/:id ---- Update an existing review by ID DELETE/Reviews/:id -- Delete an existing review by ID POST/pay ----- Process payment for a service (Ask Antonio) (npm stripe??)
+        POST/create----- Create a review for a wash GET/:id ---- Get all reviews
+        PUT/:id ---- Update an existing review by ID DELETE/Reviews/:id -- Delete an existing review by ID

 Database Design MongoDB: